Juan Marrero

-Juan Marrero Roig (born 24 March 1968) is a Spanish retired footballer who played as a central defender, and is the current manager of UD Montijo.
+Juan Marrero Roig (born 24 March 1968) is a Spanish retired footballer who played as a central defender, and is a current manager.

 Playing career

 Born in Valencia, Marrero represented Valencia CF as a youth.
 After making his senior debut with the reserves, he joined Segunda División B side CD Olímpic de Xàtiva in 1988.

 After being a regular starter for Olímpic, Marrero moved to fellow league team CP Mérida in 1990, and achieved promotion to Segunda División in the end of the season.
 He made his debut in the category on 22 September 1991, coming on as a half-time substitute in a 1–1 home draw against Racing de Santander.

 After leaving Mérida in 1993, Marrero continued to appear in the third division until the end of his career, representing Levante UD, UD Almería, FC Andorra and CP Cacereño.
 He retired with the latter in 2000, aged just 32.